aarondwi/together/README.md

 4. Circumvent single lock contention using `Cluster` implementation.
 5. Background waiting worker, so no goroutine creations on hot path (using tunable `WorkerPool`).
 6. Waiting multiple results at once, to reduce latency (Using `Combiner` implementation).
-7. Non-context and context variant available.
+7. Non-context and context variant available. (for timeout-based or hedge-requests scenario)
 8. Separating submitting and waiting results, to allow fire-and-forget cases.

 Usages